zhon12345/Web-Projects/README.md

-# React.js Projects
+# zhon12345's Web-Applications

-Welcome, are you looking for my [React.js](https://reactjs.org) Projects?
+Welcome, are you looking for my Web Applications?
 If you are, you're in the right place.
+Most are my projetcs are coded with [HTML](https://www.w3.org/html/), [CSS](https://www.w3schools.com/css/) and [JavaScript](https://www.javascript.com/) but some are coded with [React.js](https://reactjs.org).
 All my projects are located in its own branches.
 If you have problems locating the branches, there is a guide below.

 ## Locating Branches